|

 names we use for wasps can be very confusing.

-ground.
-Some species have adopted a scavenger
+species have adopted a scavenger habit that

-that makes them more dangerous.
+even more dangerous.

 There are many species of yellowjackets